CombineCommunity/CombineExt/README.md

 ### amb

 Amb takes multiple publishers and mirrors the first one to emit an event.
-You can think of it as a race of publishers, where the first one to emit passes its events, while the others are ignored.
+You can think of it as a race of publishers, where the first one to emit passes its events, while the others are ignored (there’s also a `Collection.amb` method to ease working with multiple publishers).

 The name `amb` comes from the [Reactive Extensions operator](http://reactivex.io/documentation/operators/amb.html), also known in RxJS as `race`.